-

 Course Introduction

 The MSc International Management offers an immersive journey into the world of global business.
-From our International Seminar Week in the USA or Europe to a diverse, multicultural classroom, you’ll gain the insights, skills, and network to make an impact on an international stage from day one.
+From our International Seminar Week in Europe to a diverse, multicultural classroom, you’ll gain the insights, skills, and network to make an impact on an international stage from day one.

 International Management Brochure